CSA-RH/rosahcp_platform-alerts_visibility/README.md

     In order to create the alerts and send them to an external Alarms server, the alert manager has to be configured.

-    1. Configure AlertManager requests and limits
+    1. Configure AlertManager requests and limits under spec.

         ```$bash
         oc -n federate-cmo edit alertmanagers.monitoring.rhobs federate-cmo-ms